J Visa Exchange Visitors

 - Upon completion of the exchange program, you must return to their home country unless a residency waiver is obtained.

-For more detailed information on J visa eligibility requirements, please read more here.
+For more detailed information use this link to J visa eligibility requirements, please read more here.
 [LINK TO J VISA SPECIFIC REQS] If you would like more information regarding your J visa or any type of USA nonimmigrant visas, do not hesitate to contact our experienced visa attorneys at JCS Immigration and Visa Services.
 [LINK TO CONTACT JCS]

 How do I apply for a J visa?